IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step01.md

 cat gene.bed
 ```

-The content of this new file is identical to the result of the `grep` command.
+The content of this new file is identical to the result of the previous `grep` instruction.

 The `>` symbol is one of the **redirection** operators.